 There are many other brands out there, so speak with your dietitian for a personalized recommendation.

 Magnesium is a natural osmotic laxative and draws water into the bowel to help soften stool.
-Many dietitians, including myself, recommend a daily magnesium supplement of 400-800mg daily (or 1 teaspoon – 1 tablespoon of powdered magnesium) each day to relieve constipation.
+Many dietitians, including myself, recommend a daily magnesium supplement of 400-800mg daily (or one teaspoon – one tablespoon of powdered magnesium) each day to relieve constipation.
 Start with a lower dose and increase as needed, as too much magnesium can cause loose stools.
 (Magnesium citrate is easy to find and can be used, although I do not have much of a preference).

 Soluble fiber supplements are also great tools for addressing occasional or chronic constipation, especially for individuals who are following the low FODMAP diet and are eating less high fiber (note: supplements are not recommended during the Elimination Phase of the diet, unless directed by your Registered Dietitian, or the equivalent in your country).

 Fiber supplements such as acacia fiber, partially hydrolyzed guar gum, psyllium husk or wheat dextrin can be helpful in adding bulk to stool and easing bowel movements.
 Kfibre is a whole-plant complex fiber derived from sugarcane and is Monash University certified as low FODMAP.

 Some brand names recommended by GI dietitians include:

 - Regular Girl (a Monash University Certified Low FODMAP product)

 - Sunfiber® (a Monash University Certified Low FODMAP product)

 These listed above are usually gentle on the gut and won’t cause gas and bloating.
-The general recommendation is to start with 1 teaspoon or caplet per day at bedtime and increase as needed.
+The general recommendation is to start with one teaspoon or caplet per day at bedtime and increase as needed.
 Again, make sure you are drinking sufficient fluid each day.